How to shoot Perfect Waterfalls?

 Shutter speed is the most important thing when it comes to shooting waterfalls.
-In order to create a silky dreamy effect you will have to go for a shutter speed below 1/6thof a second.
+In order to create a silky dreamy effect, you will have to go for a shutter speed below 1/6thof a second.
 Shutter speed selection depends on the speed at which the water is falling.
-If it is coming at a good speed then you can go for a higher shutter speeds in the range of 1/6th of a second to ½ a second.
+If it is coming at a good speed then you can go for higher shutter speeds in the range of 1/6th of a second to ½ a second.

 For slow waterfalls, you can choose a shutter speed below ½ a second.
 It is better to try out different shutter speeds.
-This will give you an idea about how changing the value of shutter speeds affect the mood and feel of your pictures.
+This will give you an idea of how changing the value of shutter speeds affect the mood and feel of your pictures.

 3. Camera Mode